btg99/dotNETConsoleHelper/README.md

 # dotNETConsoleHelper
 A library of c# functions designed to make creating games or other applications using the C# console features easier.

 The GetInput function prefixes the input with a label and will ask the user to input a string.
 If the string doesn't match all the conditions passed to the function, it will print the failResponse string and repeat the process until they provide a valid input.
-The conditions are passed in the form of functions that follow the form: ```bool func(string s)``` where they return a bool and take a single string as input.
+The conditions are passed as functions that follow the form: ```bool func(string s)``` where they return a bool and take a single string as input.
 This can be nicely accomplished using lambda expressions:
 ```
 string username = ConsoleHelper.GetInput(
 	"Username: ",
 	"Invalid username, please try again!",
 	u => u.Length > 6,
-	u => u.Length > 20);
+	u => u.Length < 20);
 ```
 ```
 Username: test